 Now research led by Western University researcher Bonnie Simpson is nearer to figuring out why some people are — and aren’t — motivated by public appeals, and how fundraisers might better tailor requests.

-A new paper, “When Public Recognition for Charitable Giving Backfires: The Role of Independent Self-Construal” online in the Journal of Consumer Research, says people whose self-definition includes a strong streak of independence will sometimes balk because appeals seem too much like following the crowd.
+A new paper, “When Public Recognition for Charitable Giving Backfires: The Role of Independent Self-Construal” (pdf version) online in the Journal of Consumer Research, says people whose self-definition includes a strong streak of independence will sometimes balk because appeals seem too much like following the crowd.

 “They see public appeals as social pressure calling them to be like everyone else who gives in a certain way and at a certain time.
 They see themselves as resisting the influence to act as others might expect them to,” said Simpson, Assistant Professor, Consumer Behaviour at Western’s DAN Department of Management & Organizational Studies, and lead author of the study.
 “It’s not that they don’t want to give.
 They want to give, but more privately.”